Arctic ‘Doomsday’ Global Seed Vault Is About To Get A $13 Million Upgrade

-The Svalbard Global Seed Vault referred to as “Doomsday” Seed Vault is about to get an overhaul amounting to 100 million Norwegian crowns or $13 million.
-Norwegian government stated on Friday that it plans to upgrade the seed vault to protect the world’s food supplies.
+The Svalbard Global Seed Vault, referred to as “Doomsday” Seed Vault, is about to get an overhaul amounting to 100 million Norwegian crowns or $13 million USD.
+The Norwegian government stated on Friday that it plans to upgrade the seed vault to protect the world’s food supplies.

 The Doomsday Seed Vault, located on Arctic island and established in 2008, contains about 900,000 seed samples.
-It acts as a massive cold storage unit to back up the world’s genebank if struck by disasters ranging from nuclear war to global warming, according to Reuters.
+It acts as a massive cold storage unit to back up the world’s genebank if struck by disasters, ranging from nuclear war, to global warming, according to Reuters.

 The seed vault has a temperature of -18 degrees Celcius or -3 degrees Fahrenheit.
-It backups about 1,750 seed banks all around the world.
-The Norwegian government, the Crop Trust and the Nordic Genetic Resource Center (NordGen) manage the global seed vault.
+It backs up about 1,750 seed banks all around the world.
+The Norwegian government, the Crop Trust, and the Nordic Genetic Resource Center (NordGen) manage the global seed vault.

-The Norwegian government said that the upgrade project includes the construction of a new and concrete-built access tunnel.
-It will also renovate the device building that houses the emergency power and refrigerating units as well as the electrical equipment that discharges heat through the tunnel.
+The Norwegian government said that the upgrade project includes the construction of a new, concrete access tunnel.
+It will also renovate the device building that houses the emergency power and refrigerating units, as well as the electrical equipment that discharges heat through the tunnel.

-Jon Georg Dale, Norwegian agriculture and food minister, said that it had been a decade since the vault constructed, so it’s due for some upgrades.
+Jon Georg Dale, Norwegian agriculture and food minister, said that it had been a decade since the vault was constructed, so it’s due for some upgrades.
 He further noted that these would allow the seed vault to continue preserving humanity’s food supplies.

 "Doomsday" seed vault on Arctic island to get $13M upgrade https://t.co/9TbIobeRET